Amyleep97/Term2-W1-Thursday/README.md

 # Intro to database

-- Relational Models
+## Relational Models

+- Logical represention of Data model:

+- Tables: A collecion of related data orgnanized into rows and columns:

+- Rows: Records

+- Collumns: Fields or attributes (features of the table)

+- Example: Student Table

-- Primary and Foreign Keys
+## Primary and Foreign Keys

 - ERD (Enitity Relationship Diagram)